willis-richard/connect4/README.md

 There are two modes that can be used:
 To play a game vs the AI use

 `XXX -m game [-n network_file -s simulations]`

 The default simulations is 800, this is the number of positions the AI will analyise before making a move.
 If a network file is not provided, a pre-trained one provided in 'XXX/data/example_net.pth' is used.
 If you change any of the network parapers specified in 'XXX/utils.py' you will need to train your own.

 To run a self-play training loop use:

 `XXX -m training [-c config.py]`

-Create a config for youself following the example of XXX/data/example_config.py.
-You will need to specify a working directory, everything else will use the default values found in XXX/neural/config.py
+It is strongly recommended to create a config for yourself following the example of XXX/data/example_config.py.
+It is especially important to specify a working directory, everything else can use the default values found in XXX/neural/config.py.

 Playing a game will run the network on the CPU - typically fast enough.
 The training loop will make use of a Cuda enabled GPU, and can use multiple processes.